connext/monorepo/packages/deployments/subgraph/README.md

 #### Contract Event changes

-When changes have been made to the `TransactionManager.sol` events, first update the [subgraph.template.yaml](./subgraph.template.yaml) to make sure the event signatures are correct.
+When changes have been made to the `Connext.sol` events, first update the [subgraph.template.yaml](./subgraph.template.yaml) to make sure the event signatures are correct.
 Make sure these changes are properly propagated by running the following from the root directory:

 ```sh
 yarn workspace @connext/nxtp-subgraph prepare:local